Colloidal Indium Arsenide quantum dots as short-wave infrared single photon emitters

 Advantages of Colloidal QDs

-Colloidal QDs present similar light-emission properties to their epitaxial counterparts and can tackle most of the drawbacks of the latter.
+Colloidal QDs present similar light-emission properties to their epitaxial counterparts and they can tackle most of the drawbacks of the latter.
 For example:

 • Solution processing enables controlled placement of QDs on-chip.

-• Colloidal QDs have the potential for operation beyond cryogenic temperatures.
+• Potential for operation beyond cryogenic temperatures.

 Nonetheless, state-of-the-art colloidal QDs with shortwave infrared emission (SWIR, 750-1600 nm) contain either lead or mercury, which are severely restricted by the RoHS.
-Indium arsenide (InAs) QDs are among the few SWIR-emitting RoHS-compliant materials; yet, only a limited number of synthetic approaches lead to emissive QDs.
+Indium arsenide (InAs) QDs are among the few SWIR-emitting RoHS-compliant materials; yet only a limited number of synthetic approaches lead to emissive QDs.

 Project Focus